 The roots are about cutting lines of the tuff quarry, on which the dimora raises as a hermitage, stones put together with patience, Mediterranean green which draws spontaneous landscapes, shining light all day long.

-The “Sighé” word came slowly to light from the jumble of ideas on the references to the so close cloister world, to the East also perceived for the proximity of the Gonfalone Byzantine church and for the silence studded by the birdsong in different parts of the day.
+The “Sighé” word came slowly to light from the jumble of ideas on the references to the so close byzantine world, to the East also perceived for the proximity of the Gonfalone Byzantine church and for the atmosphere studded by the birdsong in different parts of the day.

 If the most important task for man is to give birth to himself, a more symbolic but likewise ambitious task is, to ensure, by his action, that this happens for people and things as well around him.